alanmxll/alanmxll/README.md

 <br />
 <br />
 <p>
 Hey!
-My name is Alan and I work as a Software Engineer at Sangati Berga S.A, a company in the industry that produces technologically advanced equipment for the grain milling sector in general.
+My name is Alan and I work as a Software Engineer at Sangati Berga S.A, an industrial company that produces technologically advanced equipment for the grain milling sector in general.
 There, together with my team, I develop solutions for the area of management, process automation and IoT.
 <br />
 I am passionate about learning new technologies, sharing ideas and knowledge.
 Completely fascinated by Sci-Fi, Rockets, Astronomy, Universe and everything else. 🚀
 <br />